-Justice for All Summer Clerks are law students funded by the Foundation working across Ohio to support civil legal services.
-The clerkship increases accessibility to public service law for students of color and advances diversity in the profession.
+Justice for All Summer Clerks are law students funded by the Foundation to expand opportunities to work in civil legal services.

 Law School: Capital University Law School